Mahanth S. Joishy is Editor of usindiamonitor

-Citizen Kane is often heralded as the best movie of all time by some, but no doubt this story about a white male protagonist and his white male struggles, or that of a white family in It’s A Wonderful Life bring out the biases of critics, especially American ones.
-There’s also the mighty powerful 1-2 blast from the magical year of 1939: Gone With the Wind and The Wizard of Oz.
+Citizen Kane is often heralded as the best movie of all time by some, helmed by unrivaled Hollywood legend Orson Welles, but no doubt this story about a white male protagonist and his white male struggles, or that of a white family in It’s A Wonderful Life bring out the biases of critics, especially American ones.
+There’s also the mighty powerful 1-2 blast from the magical Hollywood year of 1939: Gone With the Wind and The Wizard of Oz that thrills all ages, for the ages.
 All of these deserve to be in the conversation as truly excellent and classic movies.
 I have seen them all and love them all.

-I consider the best war movie I’ve ever seen, by far, and a candidate for the best movie period (above all those named above) to be 13 Rue Madeleine from 1946, and the best horror movie to be the original Candyman.
+I consider the best war or espionage movie I’ve ever seen, by far, and a candidate for the best movie period (above all those named above) to be 13 Rue Madeleine from 1946, and the best horror movie to be the original Candyman of 1992.
 But can those rise to the level to claim the mantel of best ever?
 I don’t think so unless they can transcend the confines of their genre with their grandeur.
 These two genres are simply too hard to bring about the best in dramatic acting and plots.